Time Tracking Software for Employees: What to Look For in 2026

 Integration Requirements

 Integrations mentioned in a feature list are not the same as integrations that work seamlessly in your specific workflow.
-Before evaluating tools, map the 3–4 systems that must connect with your time tracking platform.
+Before evaluating time tracking app, map the 3–4 systems that must connect with your time tracking platform.
 For most businesses, this includes:

 • Project management